cloudevents/spec/cesql/spec.md

 When addressing an attribute not included in the input event, the subexpression referencing the missing attribute MUST evaluate to `false`.
 For example, `true AND (missingAttribute = "")` would evaluate to `false` as the subexpression `missingAttribute = ""` would be false.

+When addressing an attribute represented by the _Integer_ type, if the value of that attribute does not fit into a 32 bit signed integer, an error MUST be returned.

 ### 3.3.
 Errors